AdityaPut/org-chart/README.md

 bun test
 ```

 This will start the test runner in the interactive watch mode.
-You can also see the test results in your terminal.
+You can also see the test results in your terminal or you can open it from `./coverage/index.html` to see the coverage report.

 ## Built With